stvhuang/stat150/lec14.typ

 #pagebreak()

-- We need pos rec so that we can normalize the stationary measure in theorem 1.20 above to get a stationary distribution: $pi = pi underline(P)$ and $sum pi_i = 1$.
+- We need Pos Rec so that we can normalize the stationary measure in theorem 1.20 above to get a stationary distribution: $pi = pi underline(P)$ and $sum pi_i = 1$.

 #pagebreak()